 SMART drumlines are located around 500 metres offshore in 8 to 15m of water.
 They are positioned well away from shore and are set to intercept and catch target sharks as they travel along our coastline, reducing the chances of an interaction with water users.
 They are deployed by an experienced team of contractors and/or DPI researchers.

-Once a target shark is tagged it is relocated about 1km offshore.
-Data collected from other trials shows that relocated target sharks move away from the area for several months, before resuming their natural migratory path.
+Once a target shark (White, Bull or Tiger shark) is tagged, it is relocated about 1km offshore.
+Data collected from other trials show that relocated target sharks move away from the area for several months, before resuming their natural migratory path.

 Between 2 December 2015 and 9 September 2018, SMART drumlines were used to intercept, tag and relocate 370 dangerous sharks, including 300 White Sharks, 43 Tiger Sharks and 27 Bull Sharks.
 Once a shark is tagged and it is relocated approximately 1km offshore.